-Oatbar - standalone desktop bar
+Oatbar - desktop bar for X11 and Wayland

-was to extend on the idea of Unix-way for toolbars.
+The motivation for creation of oatbar was to extend on the idea of Unix-way for toolbars.

-which consumes a JSON stream that controls it's appearance, we take this
+Inspired by i3bar which consumes a JSON stream that controls it’s appearance, we take this

 idea much further without becoming a DIY widget toolkit.

 JSON or plain text streams can be turned into text panels, progress bars or even images without any significant coding effort.
+It also ships with first-class support for LLMs (Large Language Models) to process your data.

 Example